 However, Copic markers are not really designed for working on wood and there are better paint pens for wood out there.

-If you already have Copic markers, drawing on wood can be a fun challenge to try.
+If you already have Copic markers, drawing on wood can be a fun challenge.

 But I wouldn’t recommend buying Copic markers if you are only planning on working on wood.